20 Reasons cold thermogenesis is great for you and how to start

 I used to feel the cold a lot but am now adapted to “handle” it.
 I can walk in Switzerland and Roma in winter with just a t-shirt.
-I can ice plunge in 14 degree water up to my neck for 40 minuttes.
+I can ice plunge in 14 degree water up to my neck for over 60 minuttes.

 Once I gained more energy and energy flow the cold became easier to tolerate.
 It is something I practiced and built up to.